Luv(Sic) Hexalogy: Part 1 (2001)

+Part 2 (2003)

-Shing02 opted to title Luv(Sic) Part 2 as a sequel, as if it were a letter to someone that "he had lost touch with".
-Luv(Sic) Part 2 was released after the events of 9/11.
+Shing02 opted to title Luv(sic) Part 2 as a sequel, as if it were a letter to someone that "he had lost touch with".
+Luv(sic) Part 2 was released after the events of 9/11.
 As Shing02 was set to fly back to California, the terrorist attack occurred and postponed his flight.

 The vinyl pressing of Part 2 was originally released in Japan in 2002 with the cover being an artwork created by graffiti artist Syu.
-Nujabes used the jazz sample from the song Qualquer Dia, pitching it down and increasing the BPM.
+Nujabes used the jazz sample from the song "Qualquer Dia", pitching it down and increasing the BPM.
 Alongside drum beats and scratching done by DJ Dai-Nasty in M2R Studio.